Pune-Institute-of-Computer-Technology/Face-Recognition/README.md

-# Face-Recognition
-Face Recognition Attendance System
+# Face-Recognition Attendance System

-• Designed a curriculum-based project that was a face recognition-based attendance system with high-level security.
+• Designed a curriculum-based project that was a face recognition-based attendance system with high-level security.
 The research was primarily concerned with using cutting-edge visual recognition algorithms using OpenCV to detect faces and identify and validate faces by mapping facial features.

 • To track student attendance at the college server, this face-recognition model based on DNN Classification, employed a webcam to recognize faces in real-time.
 The data was then recorded in a CSV file and updated at the